TROY, Ohio (Court TV) — Prosecutors were granted a brief continuance delaying the start of a murder trial for an Ohio man accused of killing his wife.

 Caleb Flynn was indicted in March, and his case has sped towards trial ever since.
 After agreeing that Judge Jeannine Pratt could remain on the case despite the hiring of a new staff attorney who previously worked in the Miami County District Attorney’s Office, both the defense and the prosecution agreed to proceed to trial on April 28.

 On Monday, prosecutors filed a motion asking to delay the trial by just four days.
 The motion explained that the state received an expert report on April 11 and provided it to the defense the same day, but Ohio law requires all expert reports to be submitted no later than 21 days before trial.
-The motion notes that Caleb Flynn’s defense opposes the four-day delay.
+The motion notes that Caleb Flynn’s defense opposed the four-day delay.

 The only other motion filed in the case, a motion for a non-dissemination order, was abruptly withdrawn by the defense at the hearing scheduled to argue the issue.